 But, wait.
 There's more!

-Not only do Chinese Suppliers get the benefit of shipping for cheaper than you can, they also get to ship their products to consumers duty free.
+Not only do Chinese suppliers get the benefit of shipping for cheaper than you can, but they also get to ship their products to consumers duty-free.

 China Post ePacket vs USPS Rates